American Stars 'n Bars

 8. Like a Hurricane

 American Stars ‘n Bars is one of the albums there Neil Young goes into the country with serious means.
 The first song “The Old Country Waltz” gives a hint about the old ways pretensions.
 The country is continually present in “Hey Babe” and “Hold Back the Tears”.
-American Stars ‘n Bars are filled with sweet melodies and the only sign of the electrified Young are in “Bite the Bullet” with a reminiscence of Everybody Knows This Is Nowhere, but a disappointment in effort.
+American Stars ‘n Bars are filled with sweet melodies and the only sign of the electrified Young is in “Bite the Bullet” with a reminiscence of Everybody Knows This Is Nowhere, but a disappointment in effort.

-The front cover of the album shows the hero pressed onto the ground in a bar with apparently downscale clientele and it is all arranged in a creative way of illustrating a glass floor.
+The front cover of the album shows the hero pressed onto the ground in a bar with apparently downscale clientele and it is all creatively arranged in a creative way of illustrating a glass floor.
 The roof seems to be missing and instead we can look up on the night sky with stars (as congenial to the title).